 Currently the following trees are under development:

 The VSS-core tree is a vehicle type agnostic tree that is configured by the HIM configurator to become vehicle type specific.
 Configuration templates for the vehicle types Car and Truck are available, and can be used as starting poin to create templates for other vehicle types.
+This tree uses the variation point and local variation point extensions to realize vehicle specific trees.

 The other trees are vehicle type specific from the start, or for Driver a supplementary tree to be used together with e. g. the Truck tree.